-You must provide a social security number on the return for any dependent you claim if the dependent is at least 1 year old by the end of the tax year for which you file the return.
+You must provide a social security number on the return for any dependent you claim.
+This rule does not apply to dependents born after October 31, 1995.
 You should apply for this number early enough so that it can be assigned before your return is due.
 Nonresident alien dependents are not exempt from this requirement.